polkadotters/General-Grants-Program/grants/speculative/polkatax.md

 - Petr Mensik (Founder of Polkadotters, Blockchain dev at Subauction, previously Jva/Clojure backend developer, graduate of Ostrava University of Technology)
 - Michael Repetny (Product dev at Subauction, previously co-founder of web analytics Zeerat, graduate of University of Economics)
-- we plan to bring part-time (0.5 MD) front-end developer and tax specialist who will help us writing the guides
+- we plan to bring one front-end developer (chosen from our community so we can teach more about Polkadot development) and tax specialist who will help us writing the guides

 ### Team Website